onedata/op-worker/doc/architecture/storage/helpers/helper-operations.md

    enqueues the operation on the C++ thread pool and returns `{ok, ResponseRef}`.
-2. Enters `receive_loop/2` with the configured timeout (from the helper config, default 120 seconds).
+2. Enters `receive_loop/2` with the configured timeout (from the helper spec, default 120 seconds).
 3. `heartbeat` messages reset the timeout — this prevents false timeouts on operations that are making progress but take a long time (e.g., large S3 uploads).